Wills, Estates, Trusts, and Probate

 The Funding Problem

-An unfunded trust is a useless trust.
+An unfunded trust is a useless trust under Pennsylvania law.
 Setting up the trust document is the first step, not the final step.
 Every asset you want the trust to control must be retitled in the name of the trust.
-That means changing the deed on your house, retitling your brokerage accounts, retitling your bank accounts, and updating beneficiary designations to name the trust.
+That means changing the deed on your house under Pennsylvania recording requirements, retitling your brokerage accounts, retitling your bank accounts, and updating beneficiary designations to name the trust as beneficiary.
 Most people set up the trust and never complete the funding process.
 The result is a trust that controls nothing.
+Assets not transferred to the trust pass through your will, not the trust.
+If your primary goal was to avoid probate and half your assets are still in your individual name, you have not avoided probate.
+You have created additional cost and complexity with no benefit.
+Funding the trust requires follow-through.
+If you are not prepared to retitle your assets, a trust may not be the right tool.

 Cost Comparison